|

 Charles Schwab as an Alternative

-E*Trade isn’t the only discount brokerage that offers accounts for children.
+E*TRADE isn’t the only discount brokerage that offers accounts for children.
 Charles Schwab provides

 Learn more about the Charles Schwab custodial account.

-Free Charles Schwab Custodial Account
+Free Charles Schwab Account For a Child

 Visit Schwab Website

-Updated on 8/3/2025.
+Updated on 4/8/2026.

 Chad Morris is a financial writer with more than 20 years experience